The Battle of Fulford ... at York Racecourse

 C J: “… there is no obvious place in this landscape for either of the commanders to anchor their flanks except by stretching their shieldwalls to fill a gap of 2100 metres between the river bank and the Knavesmire, which might or might not have been wetland in 1066.”

 MB: ‘mire’ is Old Norse for ‘marsh’, so Knavesmire was almost certainly wetland in 1066.
-The maximum lateral distance from the Ouse to the Knavesmire is 900m, where it crosses Middlethorpe Ings.
-We think the battle was further north, around the York racecourse carparks and the former Terry’s chocolate factory, where the peninsula is 600m wide.
+The maximum lateral distance from the Ouse to Knavesmire Beck is 900m, where it crosses Middlethorpe Ings.
+We think the battle was further north, around the York racecourse carparks and the former Terry’s chocolate factory, where the peninsula was roughly 600m wide.

 C J: “The Norse ships posed a threat to which the Mercians were bound to respond.
 The boats might threaten an attack on York, make a landing on the west bank, or a move to outflank Morcar.
 A bridge of boats might have been feasible and that would have moved part of the conflict to Middlethorpe.
 However, the possibility of a D-Day style landing by King Harald to allow full battle on these ings, didn’t happen.
 It would be many centuries before an opposed, mass landing from ships would be successful.”